0xjon0/Pubs/README.md

 # Tech HOWTOs and Writeups

-This repository serves as a collection of **technical HOWTOs** and **detailed writeups** on various topics, including **operating systems, workflows, development tools and cloud services.**.
+This repository serves as a collection of **technical HOWTOs** and **detailed writeups** on various topics, including **operating systems, workflows, development tools and cloud services**.
 Each document provides practical, hands-on guidance for solving specific technical challenges.

 ---